Frédérick Raynal

-He is perhaps best known for Alone in the Dark, a game that established many conventions of the survival horror genre.
-Raynal also has a cult following for his Little Big Adventure series.
+He developed Alone in the Dark, a game that established many conventions of the survival horror genrem and the 'Little Big Adventure series.

 Raynal and other former Adeline members have repeatedly told fans that creating the third installment is made difficult by having to license or reacquire the rights to the franchise, which currently belong to Delphine Software International.
 However, Raynal has hinted that his current company, Ludoïd, which Raynal owns jointly with his wife, is attempting to negotiate the rights for a game to be called Little Big Adventure 3: Genesis of the Stellar Entity, and at least one sketch, by Didier Chanfray, related to development of the title has been leaked to the public, later to be confirmed as appurtenant by Raynal.

 Career

 Frederick Raynal was born in 1966 in Brive-la-Gaillarde, Corrèze (France).
 Beginning in his high school years, Raynal made early LED games including Laser (1979) for the ZX81.
 Shifting to software programming and working at his father's computer shop, Raynal's first commercial game, Robix 500 (1983), sold around 80 copies.
-During his time working here, Raynal also designed a suite of Minitel emulators: Minitelec (1986) for the Amstrad 464 through 6128 (Minitelec and Transmitelec), the Amstrad CPC6128 (Servitelec), and the PC-1512 (Minitelec Pro).
+During his time working here, Raynal also designed a suite of Minitel emulators: Minitelec (1986) for the Amstrad 464 through 6128 (Minitelec and Transmitelec), the Amstrad CPC 6128 (Servitelec), and the PC-1512 (Minitelec Pro).
 He also produced graphics for the game PopCorn (1988), which was a moderate commercial success.

-After joining the infant Infogrames he ported Alpha Waves (1990), a game which pushed new boundaries in gaming and is considered the first true 3D platform game.
-The port, from Atari ST to DOS, was actually a complete rewrite in C of the original Motorola 68000 assembly language code written by Christophe de Dinechin, after Raynal convinced Infogrames to make an exception to their policy of not porting assembly-language games.
-Convinced by his experience with Alpha Waves that the time was ripe for 3D graphics, he and his team soon went on to produce Alone in the Dark (1992), and worked on parts of the direct sequel (Alone in the Dark 2) before leaving the company.
-Alone in the Dark was a major contributor to the growth and success of Infogrames, and has since come to be widely regarded as a forefather of the survival horror genre.
-More importantly to Raynal himself, he became romantically involved with the game's graphic artist, Yaël Barroz, who gave birth to his first child shortly before Alone in the Dark was released.
+After joining the infant Infogrames he ported Alpha Waves (1990), a game which is considered the first true 3D platform game.
+The conversion, from Atari ST to MS-DOS, was actually a complete rewrite in C of the original Motorola 68000 assembly language code written by Christophe de Dinechin, after Raynal convinced Infogrames to make an exception to their policy of not porting assembly-language games.
+Convinced by his experience with Alpha Waves that the time was ripe for 3D graphics,Alone in the Dark retrospective from IGN he and his team soon went on to produce Alone in the Dark (1992), and worked on parts of the direct sequel (Alone in the Dark 2) before leaving the company.
+Alone in the Dark was a major contributor to the growth and success of Infogrames, and has since come to be widely regarded as a forefather of the survival horror genre.Fahs, Traves.
+Alone in the Dark Restrospective [sic], IGN, June 23, 2008 More importantly to Raynal himself, he became romantically involved with the game's graphic artist, Yaël Barroz, who gave birth to his first child shortly before Alone in the Dark was released.

-Raynal formed Adeline Software International in 1993 with several former Infogrames members.
+Raynal formed Adeline Software International under Delphine Software International in 1993 with several former Infogrames members.
 With this new team, Raynal produced Little Big Adventure (1994), Time Commando (1996), and Little Big Adventure 2 (1997).
 He was also given special thanks on the PlayStation port of Fade to Black (1995).